 The former brewery, built of red brick and located a few streets away from the Rijksmuseum in the Pijp neighbourhood, was closed in 1988.
 It's not really missed by its neighbours, who were often disturbed by its odours.
 It was turned into a museum and then renovated in 2008 for the pleasure of beer lovers from all over the world.

 Thanks to sophisticated multimedia tools, you will learn about all aspects of the brand.
-Naturally, the visit of about an hour and a half is capped off with an enjoyable tasting.
+Naturally, the visit of about an hour and a half is capped off with an enjoyable tasting, in moderation.

 1072 AE Amsterdam